WICG/idle-detection/README.md

     * At an extreme, typing cadence can be used to guess passwords.
     * Users with physical or cognitive impairments may require more time to interact with user agents and content.
 The API should not allow distinguishing such users, or limiting their ability to interact with content any more than existing observation of UI events.

-An implication here is that if implementations clamp the detection threshold, they should also clamp query() so rapid polling with JS does not bypass the clamp.
+An implication here is that if implementations clamp the detection threshold, they should also clamp how quickly responses to `query()` are delivered and/or ensure that the responses to `query()` are cached or otherwise provide some granularity that rapid polling with JS does not bypass the clamp.

 ## Prior Work